 fig.II.7.1: Top: Meteo-France T2m probability of " extreme " below normal conditions (left - lowest ~15% of the distribution) and "extreme" above normal conditions (right - highest ~15% of the distribution).
 Bottom: ECMWF T2m probability of " extreme " below normal conditions (left - lowest ~20% of the distribution) and "extreme" above normal conditions (right - highest ~20% of the distribution).
-The 2 models agree to enhance probability of "extreme" above normal conditions over Europe.
+The 2 models agree to enhanced probability of "extreme" above normal conditions over Europe (especially MF).

 fig.II.7.2: Top: Meteo-France rainfall probability of " extreme " below normal conditions (left - lowest ~15% of the distribution) and "extreme" above normal conditions (right - highest ~15% of the distribution).
 Bottom: ECMWF rainfall probability of " extreme " below normal conditions (left - lowest ~20% of the distribution) and "extreme" above normal conditions (right - highest ~20% of the distribution).
-Some consistency over Western part of Europe (UK region) with a enhanced probability of "very wet" conditions.
+No consistency.

 II.8.
-DISCUSSION AND SUMMARY II.8.a Forecast over Europe Over the Northern hemisphere, models show possible teleconnections from Tropics to mid-latitude in the Atlantic basin.
-Over Europe, a great majority of models shows a mean configuration that looks like East Atlantic mode.
-That is a low anomaly West of Europe and a high anomaly over Central Europe.
-The EuroSIP forecast is a good synthesis of this scenario.
-MF and ECMWF Z500 fields are a good illustration of uncertainty around this mean scenario.
-So globally the privileged scenario for temperature is "above normal" (better confidence for Eastern and Central Europe).
-For precipitation, there is an enhanced probability for a "wet" scenario over Western Europe.
+DISCUSSION AND SUMMARY II.8.a Forecast over Europe Over the Northern hemisphere, some models show possible teleconnections from Tropics to mid-latitude in the Atlantic basin.
+Unfortunately they strongly differ in the mean circulation structure close to Europe.
+Even if the NAO+ scenario is privileged by a majority of models, this signal is to be taken with cautious.
+Over Europe, the different scenarios lead to a warmer than normal situation (with probably a contribution of climate change) in all Europe.
+Concerning precipitation, the uncertainty is greater.
 Obviously, some downscaled information could detail these scenarios for specific countries or subregions.
 II.8.b Tropical cyclone activity fig.II.8.1: Seasonal forecast of the frequency of Tropical Cyclones from EUROSIP (Météo-France & ECMWF).
-For the Tropical Cyclone season and in relationship with the SSTs scenarios, Euro-Sip forecasts indicate For the Tropical Cyclone season and in relationship with the SSTs scenarios, Euro-Sip forecasts indicate below normal activity in Australian region.
+For the Tropical Cyclone season and in relationship with the SSTs scenarios, Euro-Sip forecasts indicate For the Tropical Cyclone season and in relationship with the SSTs scenarios, Euro-Sip forecasts indicate below normal activity in Australian region and above normal activity in the Western Indian Ocean.

-Synthesis of Temperature forecasts for November-December-January 2014-2015 for European regions Results are expressed with respect of 3 possible scenarios: " Above normal ", " close to normal " and " Below normal ".
+Synthesis of Temperature forecasts for December-January-February 2014-2015 for European regions Results are expressed with respect of 3 possible scenarios: " Above normal ", " close to normal " and " Below normal ".
 The limits between each category is given by the corresponding tercile such that each scenario have the same climatological probability of occurrence (33,3%).
 If the forecast shows no specific signal (because of low predictability and/or divergent scenarios between several models), the cell is filled in grey and "No privileged scenario" is indicated.
-MODELS Northern Europe Southern Europe Central Europe Eastern Europe SEE Region MF ECMWF JMA synthesis Eurosip privileged scenario by RCC-LRF node above normal above normal above normal above normal above normal T Below normal (Cold) T clo se to normal T Abo ve normal (Warm) No privileg
+MODELS Northern Europe Southern Europe Central Europe Eastern Europe SEE Region MF ECMWF JMA synthesis Eurosip privileged scenario by RCC-LRF node above normal above normal above normal above normal above normal T Below normal (Co old) T clos e to normal T Abo ove normal (Warn 1)

-Synthesis of Rainfall forecasts for November-December-January 2014-2015 for European regions

-Results are expressed with respect of 3 possible scenarios: " Above normal ", " close to normal " and " Below normal ".
+Synthesis of Rainfall forecasts for December-January-February 2014-2015 for European regions Results are expressed with respect of 3 possible scenarios: " Above normal ", " close to normal " and " Below normal ".
 The limits between each category is given by the corresponding tercile such that each scenario have the same climatological probability of occurrence (33,3%).
 If the forecast shows no specific signal (because of low predictability and/or divergent scenarios between several models), the cell is filled in grey and "No privileged scenario" is indicated.

-MODELS Northern Europe Southern Europe Central Eur rope Eastern Europe SEE Region

-MF

-ECMWF

-JM A

-synthesis

-Eurosip

-privileged scenario by RCC-LRF node Above normal no privileged scenario no privileg no privileged scenario no privileged scenario

-(Dı ry) RR close to normal 1 RR A bove normal (We t)
+MODELC Northern Europe Southern Europe Central Europe Eastern Europe SEE Region MODELS MF ECMWF JMA synthesis Eurosip privileged scenario by RCC-LRF node no privileged scenario RR Below normal (D Below normal (Dry) to normal RR A bove normal (We t)

-RR Below normal